robinlahtinen/clj-artnet/doc/reference.md

 Auto-detection prefers Art-Net standard IP ranges (`2.x.x.x`, `10.x.x.x`) per the specification.

+> **Important**: Auto-detection only determines the IP address, not the assignment method (static vs. DHCP).
+> If your environment uses DHCP, you must explicitly set `:network {:dhcp? true}` to ensure the node correctly
+> reports itself as "DHCP Configured" in the `ArtPollReply` packet (status register 2 bit 1).

 #### UDP port resolution

 The node's advertised UDP port is resolved with this precedence: